cakekyst/dravMMR/README.md

 # dravMMR

-dravMMR is a basic MMR retrieval program for Rocket League.
+dravMMR is a basic MMR retrieval program for the Rocket Soccar Confederation (RSC).

+# Usage

+An input csv file should be placed in the inputcsv directory (file name does not matter).
+Expected file format: "RSCID, Name, TrackerLink".
+The MMR data will be outputed to the outputcsv directory.

+# Requirements

+Python 3+?

 # CONTRIBUTORS